ckeditor/ckeditor5/packages/ckeditor5-ckfinder/docs/features/ckfinder.md

 ### Image upload only

-This demo shows an integration where the file manager's server connector handles [image upload](#configuring-the-image-upload-only) only:
+This demo shows the integration where the file manager's server connector handles [image upload](#configuring-the-image-upload-only) only:

 * Paste an image directly into the editor, and it will be automatically uploaded using the server-side connector.
 * Use the insert image button {@icon @ckeditor/ckeditor5-core/theme/icons/image.svg Image} in the toolbar to insert an image.